 - Global Health Policy and Practice

 - Philosophy and Methodology of Social Sciences

-  If students choose not to complete the dissertation requirement for the MSc, there are exit awards available that allow suitably qualified candidates to receive a Postgraduate Certificate or Postgraduate Diploma.
+If students choose not to complete the project requirement for the MSc, there are exit awards available that allow suitably qualified candidates to receive a Postgraduate Certificate or a Postgraduate Diploma.
 By choosing an exit award, you will finish your degree at the end of the second semester of study and receive a PG Cert or PGDip instead of an MSc.

-  - be trained in the theoretical and practical aspects of international development work
+- be trained in the theoretical and practical aspects of international development work,

-  - have the opportunity to undertake a summer research project in collaboration with an organisation involved in development work
+- have the opportunity to undertake a summer research project in collaboration with an organisation involved in development work,

 - develop broader transferable skills in areas such as project management, team working and communicating academic concepts to mixed audiences.